gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Very early versions of the `cpp-lib` and `cpp-exe` plugins had rudimentary support for publishing and resolving native components.
 This support was never fully functional, and has now been completely removed in preparation for full support in the upcoming releases.

+### Changes to incubating language base plugin

+We extracted the creation of the `projectComponents` container and and the LanguageRegistry `languages` out of `LanguageBasePlugin` into `ComponentModelBasePlugin`.

+#### Domain model reorganisation

+- Renamed ProjectComponent -> ComponentSpec
+- Renamed ProjectComponentContainer -> ComponentSpecContainer
+- Renamed ComponentSpecIdentifier -> NamedProjectComponentIdentifier
+- Renamed ProjectBinary -> BinarySpec

 ### Changes to incubating Java language plugins

 To better support the production of multiple binary outputs for a single set of sources, a new set of Java